spatie/checklist-going-live/readme.md

 - [ ] Mobile: test on latests versions of Mobile Safari, Android

 ## 2. Front-end checklist
 - [ ] Does Favicon load?
-Try to pin tab in Safari.
+Pin the tab in Safari to check icon
 - [ ] Search sources for `http://`.
 Replace by `https://`
+- [ ] Run `csscomb` on Scss assets
 - [ ] Check JS lint errors.
 Remove all `console.log`'s in scripts
 - [ ] Webfonts: is the live domain configured in services like Typekit, Fonts.com etc.?
 - [ ] Are 404, 500 en 503 pages provided.
 Do they provide useful content like 'back to home', search or a navigation tree?
 - [ ] Test Facebook sharing.
-Provide og-tags if needed.
+Provide og-tags if needed
 - [ ] Is Yarn.lock present?
 - [ ] Only jQuery v3 may be used.
 All references to jQuery 2 must be removed `npm ls jquery`